Indication and Limitations of Use

 • As a first-time treatment given with chemotherapy called FOLFOX (folinic acid, fluorouracil, oxaliplatin)

-Vectibix® is not to be used to treat patients with tumors that have mutations in the RAS gene (called RAS mutant), or when the RAS mutation status is unknown.
+Vectibix®, when given with FOLFOX or alone, is not to be used to treat patients with tumors that have mutations in the RAS gene (called RAS mutant).
+Vectibix® is not to be used when the RAS mutation status is unknown.
 Talk to your doctor about your RAS status.

 When you have colorectal cancer that has spread